mariusroosendaal/p5-boilerplate-ts/README.md

 # p5.js + Vite Boilerplate

 Minimal Vite setup that runs a modern p5.js sketch in [instance mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode).
-The project is configured for ESM, hot module replacement, and production builds via Vite.
+The project is configured for ESM, hot module replacement, and production builds via Vite, with all source modules authored in TypeScript.

 ## Requirements